Spinachboul/face-detection-using-open-cv/README.md

 # Computer-Vision
-This model of Pyhton uses the libraries uses OpenCv and simple facerec We feeded some pictures of celebs and some pictures of own peers to predict the acccuracy of the model, and believe me, it was not so bad
+This model of Pyhton uses the libraries uses OpenCv and simple facerec We fed some pictures of celebs and some pictures of our own peers to predict the accuracy of the model and believe me, it was not so bad!!

 ## Pictures
 <h2>ELON MUSK</h2>